 After the thesis, one creates an outline that he is to follow when writing the paper, and this is to make sure that no information is left out then the writer is to clearly organize all the notes that he/she has following the outline after which one creates a draft.
 The draft is created separately as it is just a rough idea of what the final paper is expected to look like, after which the author compares the draft and the outline, correcting whatever they find wrong in the outline.
 Finally one types the final paper, using the revised outline, this helps to have a well written concise research paper.

-A research paper should not be presented as a summary, the writer writes something original on the topic that he or she is working on, and authors should note that if they create an overview of another written work then the paper is no longer a research paper but a summary.
+A research paper should not be presented as a summary, the essay helper writes something original on the topic that he or she is working on, and authors should note that if they create an overview of another written work then the paper is no longer a research paper but a summary.